- What is the Postdoc Union, UAW Local 5810?

 Collective bargaining equalizes the power relationship between employees and their employer.
 With collective bargaining, UC cannot make unilateral changes to our wages, benefits, and working conditions.
 Postdocs are elected as bargaining representatives, survey us to determine priorities and then negotiate a contract with UC, which is subject to a ratification vote by UAW Local 5810 members.

 UAW 5810 is part of the International Union, United Automobile, Aerospace and Agricultural Implement Workers of America (UAW).
 The UAW has historically been one of the largest and most diverse unions in North America.
-In recent decades, more than 40,000 workers in higher education have joined the UAW, including academic student employees at the University of California (UAW Local 2865), University of Washington (UAW Local 4121), California State University (UAW Local 4123), and University of Massachusetts (UAW Local 2322).
-The UAW also now represents Postdocs at the Amherst, Boston and Dartmouth campuses of the University of Massachusetts.
+In recent decades, more than 64,000 workers in higher education have joined the UAW, including academic student employees at the University of California (UAW Local 2865), University of Washington (UAW Local 4121), California State University (UAW Local 4123), and University of Massachusetts (UAW Local 2322), University of Connecticut, New York University and Columbia University.
+The UAW also represents Postdocs at the Amherst, Boston and Dartmouth campuses of the University of Massachusetts.

 Each of these UAW Locals has won increases in pay, benefits and workplace rights.
 Having the same union represent graduate students and Postdocs at UC builds power and allows Postdocs to draw on years of UAW experience in representing UC employees.

 Yes.
-In addition to UAW Local 5810, the largest Postdoc union in North America, Postdocs have also formed unions successfully at the University of Connecticut Health Center, University of Alaska, and in Canada at McMaster University and the University of Western Ontario.
-Postdocs at the Amherst, Boston and Dartmouth campuses of the University of Massachusetts and at Rutgers University are currently negotiating for their first contracts.
+In addition to UAW Local 5810, the largest Postdoc Union in North America, Postdocs have also formed unions successfully at the University of Massachusetts, University of Connecticut Health Center, Rutgers University, University of Alaska, University of Oregon, and at universities in Canada.

 About half of our dues stays right here with our local union to support effective representation of Postdocs including preparing for and engaging in contract negotiations, enforcing the contract and helping Postdocs with grievances, educating Postdocs about their rights under the contract, and other programs that advance Postdoc interests.
 All of these expenditures are decided democratically by Postdocs serving as elected officers.